"You guy's did a great job and I will climb with RMI again. "

 |AIG Travel Guard||Erin Rountree|

 |Travelex Insurance||Global Rescue|

-A valid passport is required for entering Tanzania.
+A valid passport is required when traveling to Tanzania.
 Your passport must be valid for 6 months beyond the expected date of return.
 U.S. passport holders can stay up to 90 days without special visas.

-A Tanzanian visa is required for travel and can be purchased upon your arrival at Kilimanjaro International Airport (JRO).
+A Tanzanian visa is required for travel and can be purchased upon your arrival at Kilimanjaro International Airport.
 The price for the visa is $100.
-It is requested that you have exact change and if possible only bills printed in 2006 or newer.
+It is requested that you have exact change and if possible only bills printed in 2006 or later.
 They will provide you with an entrance permit adequate for your stay.
 Please check the date to ensure it covers your complete stay in Tanzania.

 You may also register in advance for a Tanzanian Visa by completing the application and sending your passport along with additional materials to the Embassy of Tanzania.
 Please visit the Tanzania Embassy website for more information.

 Once you have entered the Arrivals Building, proceed to the "Visas" office window located on the right.
 After obtaining your Visa, proceed through the Passport Control before going to the baggage claim area.
 Then proceed through Customs.
 Be sure to keep all your bags together.
 After you clear customs, your RMI guide will meet you outside.